 Teak oil works miracles

-Finally, the wood was ready to start bringing it back to life.
-I began by applying two generous coats of Dalys SeaFin Teak Oil.
-Those warm, rich colors that we love about teak jumped to the surface.
-Teak being a naturally oily wood, after letting the oil dry for several weeks, I wiped down all the pieces with Acetone to remove any remaining surface oils so that the varnish would adhere well.
+Finally, your wood is ready for you to start bringing it back to life.
+Begin by applying two generous coats of Dalys SeaFin Teak Oil.
+Those warm, rich colors that we love about teak will jump to the surface.
+Teak being a naturally oily wood, let the oil dry for several weeks before you wipe down everything with Acetone to remove any remaining surface oils so that the varnish will adhere well.

 Time to varnish, finally